 Henri Rousseau, and his paintings

-Thus Henri Rousseau, seemingly entrenched in his studio, participated in some of the most audacious research in contemporary painting.
-This was probably one reason for his success with other artists (we know Pablo Picasso, Robert, and Wassily Kandinsky were among his first admirers).
+Henri Rousseau took up art as a passion and as a hobby; yet he managed to make his way to the top, and is today known as one of the greatest naive painters to exist.
+His ability to see into the future, and to create surreal pieces, years before the movement came to be, required some kind of genius.
+This was probably one reason for his success with other artists (we know Pablo Picasso, Claude Monet, and Gustav Klimt were among his first admirers).
 But by re-introducing the values of the imaginary into the art of his period, he went beyond one of the needs of his time - and ours.